Channel 3 names 1st storm of season as parts of CT under winter weather warning

-Snow is expected to impact the state starting on Saturday through Saturday evening.
+Snow is headed to Connecticut this weekend and is expected to impact residents throughout the state.

-A winter weather warning was issued for Windham, New London, Middlesex, and New Haven counties from 4 a.m. on Saturday until 6 a.m. on Sunday.
+A winter weather warning was issued for Windham, New London, Middlesex, and southern portions of New Haven counties from 4 a.m. on Saturday until 6 a.m. on Sunday.
 The rest of the state is under a winter weather advisory from early Saturday morning until Sunday morning.

-"We’re now less than 24 hours out from the start of snow falling in Connecticut," said meteorologist Mark Dixon.
+"Snow is on its way to Connecticut," Chief Meteorologist Bruce DePrest said.
+"No doubt about that, it's going to be hitting Connecticut."

-Dixon said snow will start on Saturday morning.
-During his afternoon update, he said his noon forecast was on track.
+DePrest said snow will start around daybreak on Saturday morning.
+Winter Storm Ali will end early Sunday morning with the peak of the storm from Saturday afternoon to Saturday night.

 Postponements, cancellations and parking band began streaming into the newsroom on Friday morning.
 See them here.